derekpoh/Game/readme.md

 ## Description
 This is a classic Minesweeper game with 3 different difficulty levels.
 The game was developed using HTML, CSS and Javascript during my time as a student of the Software Engineering Immersive course at General Assembly.

+The origin of Minesweeper is unclear.
+According to TechRadar, the first version of the game was 1990's Microsoft Minesweeper, but Eurogamer says Mined-Out by Ian Andrew (1983) was the first Minesweeper game.
+Curt Johnson, the creator of Microsoft Minesweeper, acknowledges that his game's design was borrowed from another game, but it was not Mined-Out, and he does not remember which game it is.

 Prior to this project, I had not played Minesweeper before.
 While browsing through a list of possible games, I stumbled upon Minesweeper and was immediately hooked.
 The game can be challenging yet addictive.

 To cater to the cool players, I developed a twist to the vanilla game.
 By incorporating popular internet memes, this game hopes to bring out the MemeLord in everyone.

 ![homescreen](readme_resource/screenshot_homepage.png)

+## Deployment
+Game can be found at:

 ## How To Play
 In this puzzle video game, the player starts with a board divided into cells.
 Mines are randomly distributed across the cells.
 Each cell has 3 different states: covered, uncovered and flagged.
 Covered cells are blank and clickable, while uncovered cells are informative and cannot be interacted with.
 Flagged cells denote where the player suspects a bomb might be located.
 To prevent unintentional exposure of potential mined cells, flagged cells are unclickable until they are unflagged.